neilkatin/arc-transportation-tools/README.md

 ./main.py [ --debug ]
 ```

-by default the program makes a 'merged.xslx' file in the current directory.
+By default the program makes a 'merged.xslx' file in the current directory.
 This is changable in config.py